top of page

 What is Holistic Therapy?

-‘Holistic’ comes from the Greek word holos, meaning ‘whole’.
-Rather than just addressing an immediate symptom, a holistic therapist will look for the underlying cause by considering current physical, mental, emotional, social and spiritual states of health and wellbeing.
+Holistic Therapy or Psycho-Spiritual Therapy treats the whole person.
+"Holistic" comes from the Greek word Holos, meaning "whole".
+Rather than just addressing an immediate symptom, a Holistic Therapist will look for the underlying cause by considering current physical, mental, emotional, social and spiritual states of health and wellbeing.

 The goal of a holistic approach is to balance all the different aspects of the person, so the entire person is addressed in treatment and not just one aspect.
 For instance, in the traditional Western medical approach, someone with arthritis would be treated by a specialist who would address their arthritis with medicines and other interventions.
 Using holistic therapy, instead of just treating someone’s arthritis, the person’s emotional aspects, attitudes and beliefs (mental), relationships and how they are affected by their illness, and spiritual aspects (deeper rooted meanings about one’s existence and future) would all be addressed in the treatment process.